 ATTENTION: Party Affiliation - Florida law (s.
 99.021, Florida Statutes) requires a person seeking nomination as a candidate of a political party to be a member of that political party for the 365 days BEFORE the beginning of the applicable qualifying period.
-Additionally, the law requires a person seeking to qualify for office as a candidate with no party affiliation to not be a member of any political party for the 365 days BEFORE the beginning of the second days BEFORE the beginning of the second days BEFORE the beginning to the second date with no party affiliation to not be a member of any political party for the 365 days BEFORE the beginning of the applicable qualifying period.
+Additionally, the law requires a person seeking to qualify for office as a candidate with no party affiliation to not be a member of any political party for the 365 days BEFORE the beginning of the applicable qualifying period.